IN THIS ARTICLE

 Narcolepsy is believed to result from a genetic predisposition and abnormal neurotransmitter (hypocretin, also known as orexin) functioning and sensitivity.

 Understanding of narcolepsy stems primarily from research involving narcoleptic dogs (for example, special laboratory-bred Dobermans and Labradors).
 In these animal models, the disorder is transmitted in an autosomal recessive fashion and is characterized mainly by cataplexy.
-Only 1% of human cases are inherited and, unlike the canine form, are transmitted in an autosomal dominant manner.
+A small percentage of human cases are inherited and, unlike the canine form, are transmitted in an autosomal dominant manner.

 Selim R Benbadis, MD